InternalError503/forget-it/readme.md

 #### What it does:
-Allows users to easily `forget` current browsing history and data.
+* Allows users to easily `forget` current browsing history and data.
+* Close all __Tabs__ and __Windows__.
+* Delete all __Data__ based on settings.
+* Open a new clean __Window__.

 ### About this extension:

 - Forked from [Restart My Chrome](https://github.com/InternalError503/restart-my-chrome) and re purposed.
+- Help yourself take back control of your personal privacy and browsing data.
+Web browser collect and tack your online activity when you visit websites, Each website you visit may add cookies or collect personal information about you, This information is stored in the browser then gathered by websites and web-services when browsing the world wide web.
+- Forget it helps you easily tack back control.

 ### Features:
 - Enable forget confirmation.